baboment/BH25-Analysis-Workflow-Creators/paper/paper.md

 As part of the DBCLS BioHackathon 2025, we here report about creating and publishing analytical workflow.
 The analytical workflow is usually based on shell scripts.
 However, problems of reusability and environmental dependencies are sometimes occuring [@citation:Nahan2024].
 Here, we aimed to this problems, the workflow based on workflow languages is developed.

+Structural variants (SVs) are a major source of genetic variation and can impact disease (including cancer)[1].
+However, traditional analyses use a single linear reference (e.g., GRCh38 or T2T-CHM13) which may miss population-specific sequences and bias read alignment.
+Recent efforts like the Human Pangenome Reference Consortium (HPRC) and Chinese Pangenome Consortium (CPC) have built pan-genome references that incorporate multiple haplotypes to better represent human diversity[2][3].
+Pangenome graphs include additional structural variants and novel sequences, improving read alignment rates and variant discovery[2].
+For example, each CPC genome had tens of megabases of sequence not found in GRCh38 or even T2T-CHM13[3], underscoring how a single reference is incomplete.
+Using a pan-genome as reference can therefore reduce mapping bias and improve SV detection – studies have shown pangenome-based variant calling finds more variants and higher accuracy than linear references[4].

 # Results

 ## Metatranscriptomic analysis